Die Hochzeitsspielerin (The Matchmaker)

 Settings: Vienna, Salzburg, & Zell am See (Austria)

-• In Vienna, Philipp’s manipulative schemes are exposed, causing a scandal that discredits him and his family.
+• In Vienna, Philipp’s manipulative schemes are exposed.
 Society turns against them, leading to their social downfall.

 • Herta and Sieghart’s relationship blossoms as they embrace their love freely, no longer constrained by societal expectations or Tina’s matchmaking.
 With Philipp’s departure, Herta feels empowered to love Sieghart openly.